yousef-laban/JSFoundations-Variables/README.md

 5. Click the settings icon in the bottom left corner again, and open the `Settings`.
 6. Search in settings for `Format On Save`, and **make sure the box is checked**.

+(Review note: add steps for how `code .` is set and that you need to do this every time you quit VSCode)

 ## Install [node](https://nodejs.org/en/download/)

 - For Mac users, install node using the [macOS installer](https://nodejs.org/dist/v12.16.3/node-v12.16.3.pkg).